popolee22/leebuifah-eportfolio.github.io/README.md

 - Font Awesome for icons
 - GitHub Pages for hosting

-## Contact
+## Setup and Deployment
-For any questions or suggestions, please use the contact form on the portfolio website.
+This portfolio is designed to be hosted on GitHub Pages.
+For deployment instructions, please refer to the DEPLOYMENT_INSTRUCTIONS.md file in this repository.